 The "width" of intellectual property protection refers to the breadth of coverage that the protection offers.
-As indicated above, copyright is relatively narrow in that it is only the expression that is protected; it does not protect facts, ideas, concepts or methods of operation.
+As indicated above, copyright is relatively narrow in that it is only the expression that is protected; it does not protect facts, ideas, concepts, or methods of operation.
 Furthermore, under certain conditions, extracts from works that have been copyrighted may be reproduced.
-The U.S. Copyright Act of 1976 indicates that reproductions for purposes such as "criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research, is not an infringement of copyright."
-This "fair use doctrine" is essentially a defense against an infringement claim, and U.S. law indicates several factors that can be taken into account in such a defense, including the purpose of the use, the nature of the work, the proportion of the work copied and the economic impact of the use on the market.
+The US Copyright Act of 1976 indicates that reproductions for purposes such as "criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research, is not an infringement of copyright."

+This "fair use doctrine" is essentially a defense against an infringement claim and US law indicates several factors that can be taken into account in such a defense, including the purpose of the use, the nature of the work, the proportion of the work copied, and the economic impact of the use on the market.
 The fair use exemption is notoriously vague, but perhaps intentionally so, as it allows the law to deal flexibly with cases as they arise.

-Although copyright protection is quite narrow in scope, it can in certain circumstances serve as an effective barrier to entry, particularly in industries where switching costs are large.
+Although copyright protection is quite narrow in scope, it can in certain circumstances serve as an effective barrier to entry, particularly in industries where there are large switching costs.
 Consider, for example, a user interface, such as a choice of keystrokes to implement various actions in a software program.
-Should this sort of "expression" be subject to copyright protection?
-One could argue that the choice of user interface is essentially arbitrary and that there would be little harm from allowing copyright protection.
-But if a particular user interface becomes widely adopted, and users face a switching cost if they change interfaces, copyright protection for user interfaces can serve as an entry barrier to new and potentially superior software.
-This argument was advanced by Farrell and Woroch (1995) in the case of Lotus v.
-Borland (831 F.Supp.
-223, 30 USPQ2d 1081 [1993]); see Farrell
+Should this sort "expression" be subject to copyright protection?

+One could argue that that the choice of user interface is essentially arbitrary and that there would be little harm from allowing copyright protection.
+But if a particular user interface becomes widely adopted, and there is switching cost to users if they change interfaces, copyright protection for user interfaces can serve as an entry barrier to new and potentially superior software.

-(1995) and Baseman, Warren-Boulton and Woroch (1995) for further development.
-In 1996, the U.S. Supreme Court deadlocked on the issue of whether user interfaces were copyrightable in the Lotus v.
+This argument was advanced by Farrell and Woroch [1995] in the case of Lotus v.
+Borland; see Farrell [1995] and Baseman et al. [1995] for further development.
+The U.S. Supreme Court deadlocked on the issue of whether user user interfaces were copyrightable in the Lotus v.
 Borland case, so the legal status of user interfaces is still up in the air.